Should you be worried about a “mommy tummy”?

 Not to mention I’m still feeling a lot of pain – and I would like that to go away.
 It’s no fun to live life in pain.

 Why Am I Sharing?

-Like Amy’s point with her series, I feel like this is something that a lot of women aren’t aware of.
+I feel like this is something that a lot of women aren’t aware of.
 But it’s something we can totally do something about, or even help prevent if we understand something.
 So I want to share.
 Like I’ve said before in my newsletter, I like to think that what I go through helps others – even the tough stuff.

 I receive a small referral commission for much of what I recommend on Natural Birth and Baby Care, but this is a little different.
 I really want to get my body back to where I feel good and where I’m not in pain.
 And I really want to share with you.
 I’m going to recommend some resources that I’m using – I don’t make a commission.
 I just want to share this journey with you (and it helps me to stay accountable to someone, too) So on to my plans.

 So these pictures are me yesterday – sorry for the poor quality, I took them with the front camera on my phone!
 Galen thought it was good fun 😉 The marks on my belly are from the splint, which I’d just taken off.

 But as you can see, I have some work to do on my belly.
 Some of that is probably just still-stretched skin.
 But it’s mostly weakened/separated tummy muscles and some “baby fat” from pregnancy (I gained a lot with Honor) combined.
 I won’t worry too much about the baby fat yet – I know nursing will help that.
 But I ‘m really hoping to strengthen the tummy muscles up so it’s not all falling out, so to speak!